-Many visitors of Stockholm spend much of their time visiting the “must-sees” like the beautiful palaces, old parts with beautiful historic buildings and architecture, crowded restaurants with a nice view, churches and the great museums that this city has to offer.
+Many Stockholm visitors spend much of their time viewing the “highlights”, like the beautiful palaces, old districts with historic architecture, crowded restaurants with nice views, churches, and the great museums this city has to offer.
 Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.

 The gallery street

-I find urban development and the historical evolvement of a city a very interesting subject.
-In Hagalund, Solna, one finds a neighborhood bearing witness to what went through the minds of Stockholm city planners during the 1960s.
+This will be an interesting spot for anyone curious about urban development and the historical evolution of the city.
+In Hagalund, located in the suburb of Solna, one finds a neighborhood that gives insight into the minds of Stockholm city planners of the 1960s.

 Record shops for vinyl lovers

 If you’re a music enthusiast, this is the area to be – made for music collectors and vinyl lovers.
 On the street St Eriksgatan alone there are about 5 shops where you can get your fix, not to mention other nearby streets like Odengatan that have even more gems.